ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Joins

 A non-spatial join allows us to connect two tables to each other according to a specified attribute.
 The most common used, and the one we will use now, is a left-join.
-Just as on a normal table in any other software, a left-join in QGIS will produce a new table with columns between the two inputs tables mathched by feature (rows).
+Just as on a normal table in any other software, a left-join in QGIS will produce a new table with columns between the two inputs tables matched by feature (rows).

 To perform a non-spatial join, go to the processing toolbox panel and search for `Join attributes by field value`.